alexanderghose/mongoose-continue/project-1/project-1-requirements.md

 - You will share:

-	☐ Your choice of game.
+	☐ Your choice of game (see below for list!).

 	☐ A wireframe of your "main" game screen.